“It’s you…” I mumbled, trying to convince my brain that my eyes weren’t lying.

 Breccan swallowed and answered, “Sage.”

-This time Cashel looked to Tammy for an answer and she explained, “Sage is a resilient liquid mineral that is abundant and only found on this planet.
+This time Cashel looked to Tammy for an answer and she explained, “Sage is an abundant, resilient liquid mineral that is found only on this planet.
 It cannot be burned, destroyed, or damaged in any way other than its own evaporation.
 The two layers surrounding Fargon are formed from Sage particles that leave this planet’s surface.”

 “Can it be used as a power source?”